-We filled in the relevant forms, were given the grand tour and shown essentials, then left to our own devices to hit the road.
-We had a rough idea of the route we wanted to take from San Francisco to LA so set out on the 1016 mile journey via, Lake Tahoe, Yosemite National Park, Monterey, Camel-by-the-Sea and Malibu.
+We filled in the relevant forms, were given the grand tour and shown essentials, then we hit the road.
+We had a rough idea of the route we wanted to take from San Francisco to LA, so we set out on the 1016-mile journey, ticking off places like Lake Tahoe, Yosemite National Park, Carmel-by-the-Sea and Malibu.
 Thinking of booking a campervan holiday?
 Hopefully our trip will give you a little inspiration.

-Our first and most important stop was to fill up… the fridge.
-5 minutes from the depot you’ll find a Foodmaxx; a supermarket that’s a lot cheaper than Walmart.
-Food, booze and loo roil on board we headed for the Freeway on route to Lake Tahoe.
+Our first, and most important task, was stopping to fill up the fridge.
+When you’re on your campervan trip in America, look out for Foodmaxx supermarkets, as they’re a lot cheaper than Walmart.
+Food, drinks and loo roil on board, we headed for the Freeway on route to Lake Tahoe.

-Freeways in America can be very daunting, in fact they are pretty crazy; there are no rules about undertaking, everyone likes to use their horn and lanes appear from nowhere.
+Freeways in the US can be very daunting.
+In fact, they’re pretty crazy.
+There are no rules about undertaking, everyone likes to use their horn, and lanes appear from nowhere.
 Don’t worry too much about getting beeped at – it’ll happen a lot.
 Oh, and remember: on the freeway, the first lane is for exiting and entering.
 Once you’re on, move over and stay there!

 1. San Francisco to Lake Tahoe

 - 4h 34 mins